 22. Choses in action under RITS system, presumptions as to

-(1) A chose in action arising under the RITS system and which entitles its holder to a security of a particular description (“the underlying security”) is, for the purposes of this Act and the instrument creating a trust, taken to be the same in all respects as the underlying security.
+(1) A chose in action arising under the RITS system and which entitles its holder to a security of a particular description (the underlying security) is, for the purposes of this Act and the instrument creating a trust, taken to be the same in all respects as the underlying security.

 (2) The holding or acquisition by a trustee of a chose in action referred to in subsection (1) shall be regarded as an investment by the trustee in the underlying security.